aclaregreen/Mancala/README.md

 To run the program cd into GP4
 Once inside folder, run gradle build to build the project.
-Open another terminal and make sure java in installed and the right path is added Run the executable to run the project.
+Open another terminal and make sure java in installed and the right path is added Run the executable to run the project from within build/libs/.
 If you wish to test the program with the junit testing use gradle test Expected output should be a main menu with options for the user to use to play, save and load games.
 Saving players happens automatically